.

 Terpenes Matter

 If THC and CBD exist in most strains, why do different cultivars produce different effects?
 Although these cannabinoids largely underpin cannabis’ effects, terpenes add a unique spin that makes each strain different.
-Just like cannabinoids, terpenes offer their own unique benefits.
-Check out the terpene profile of a strain before you consume or cultivate it to maximise the outcome.
-Below are some of the most promising terpenes when it comes to anxiety:
+Just like cannabinoids, terpenes offer their own unique pharmacology.
+If you decide to try the herb against anxiety, be sure to check out the terpene profile of a strain before you consume or cultivate it.

 - Myrcene: The most abundant terpene in most cannabis strains, myrcene features an earthy, musky scent.
 It also heavily contributes to the stoning high of many indica varieties.
 The terpene exerts sleep-promoting effects that might help to improve sleep quality and relax the body.
 Via the entourage effect, myrcene may increase the soothing properties[15] of THC.